shakemurasan/okuribito_rails/README.md

 # OkuribitoRails

-OkuribitoRails is an engine for Rails that aims to be the managing method call status.
+OkuribitoRails is an engine for Rails that aims to manage method call status.

 You should create a configuration file.
 (Describe the method name you want to monitor)